35 Things You’re Doing That Make Your House a Target for Burglars

 Bushes are overgrown

 If you have a home business there are additional precautions to take since there will be an additional accumulation of assets, cash might be on hand, there might not be a safe or thousands of dollars of product might be sitting in a garage.
 A thief will spot a home business that does or doesn’t have signage.
-Try out these home office storage ideas to make your life easier.
+This is why home security signs could actually be doing more harm than good.

 Leaving radio on